-251 HEALTHY LIFESTYLES: THEORY AND APPLICATION
+251 HEALTHY LIFESTYLES: THEORY AND APPLICATION 3 UNITS

-2 hours lecture, 3 hours laboratory A combination of physical activity and lecture providing regular exercise to develop physical fitness and information about basic, sound nutrition as it pertains to weight control.
+A combination of physical activity and lecture providing regular exercise to develop physical fitness and information about basic, sound nutrition as it pertains to weight control.
 Guidelines that promote lifetime exercise and a healthy lifestyle will be emphasized.